innodatalabs/innodatalabs.github.io/_posts/2017-03-29-viterbi-demystified.md

 the model.
 Good choice will predict weather reliably.
 Bad choice will fail to do so.

 ### Local loss
-Somewhat trivial, but still reasonable model.
+Somewhat trivial, but still a reasonable model.

 $$
 L[s] = \sum_{t=1}^T l(t, s(t))